tlienart/Franklin.jl/docs/src/man/syntax.md

 ### Maths

 For maths elements the usage is similar to standard LaTeX; whitespaces and new-lines don't matter.
+To see what you can and can't do in KaTeX, refer to [their docs](https://katex.org/docs/support_table.html) or [this page](https://utensil-site.github.io/available-in-katex/).

+In JuDoc you can have

-If you want to write a dollar symbol, you can escape it like so: `\$`.
+* inline math with `$ ... $` (if you want to write a dollar symbol, you can escape it like so: `\$`) e.g.:

-* inline math with `$ ... $` e.g.:

 ```judoc
 the function $ f(x)=\sin(x) $ is periodic, this is a dollar sign: \$.